 Denningtons is a family run florist that has been selling on Roman Road since the 1950s.
 An old-world green and gold shop front contains one of Bow’s most fragrant shops, piled high with bouquets and plants.
 Denningtons stock Christmas trees in December, making them an ideal option for Bow locals.

 In keeping with their floral roots, the folks at Denningtons also sell a variety of Christmas wreaths, bouquets, and gift boxes during the festive season.
-Denningtons is open Monday-Saturday 9-5:30.
+Denningtons is open Monday-Saturday from 9am to 5.30pm.

 Find out more at the Denningtons website

-Nestled by the southeast corner of Victoria Park, Growing Concerns.
-It started out as a local resident gardening club, eventually moving to its current site perched by the Hertford Union Canal.
+Nestled by the southeast corner of Victoria Park, Growing Concerns started as a local resident gardening club, eventually moving to its current site perched by the Hertford Union Canal.
 From mid-November onwards the centre sells a variety of Christmas trees, ranging from modest potted numbers to 15ft monsters.

 As a fully-fledged garden centre, Growing Concerns provides a welcome chance to pick up other Christmas goodies at the same time.
 They even serve coffee!
 Not a bad afternoon out.
 Tree secured, you can kick back with a hot drink and worry about all the ways your cactus gift could be taken the wrong way.